 How much dividend can I take -when your company pays you too much

-Notably, it would help if you did not overdraw your dividends as a contractor.
-You could draw from the funds required to cover your company’s future tax bills if this occurs.
-To sum up, you need to know what is available as dividends from your company’s profits before you draw them.
+It is sensible to make sure that you do not take too much dividends as a UK contractor.
+If this does occur, you may have drawn dividends from the funds required to cover your company’s future tax bills.
+To sum up, you need to know what is available as ltd company dividends from your business profits before you draw them

 If you pay more dividends than are available at any moment, any surplus amounts will need to be treated as a director’s loan.
 As a result, you should try to repay any overpaid amounts as soon as possible.
 If you cannot do this currently and the loan remains outstanding, further tax issues can arise.